 11 Top-Rated Day Trips from Stockholm

-Just 45 minutes north of Stockholm, 30 minutes from the university town Uppsala, and 20 minutes from Arlanda airport lies Sigtuna, famous as Sweden's first town and a major tourist draw.
+Located just 45 minutes north of Stockholm, 30 minutes from the university town Uppsala, and 20 minutes from Arlanda airport lies Sigtuna.
+Famous as Sweden's first town, it's a major tourist draw and one of the best places to visit in Sweden for an authentic Swedish travel experience.
 If you want to see picture-postcard Sweden packed with attractions, this is your destination.

-Founded in AD 980, in the final century of Viking times, Sigtuna sits on the shore of Lake Mälaren, in the Uppland.
+Founded in AD 980, in the final century of Viking times, Sigtuna sits on the shore of Lake Mälaren, in the country's Uppland region.
 Today, you can see Sigtuna's history in the ruins, rune stones, medieval churches, and other historic buildings that still stand.
 At Stora Gatan, the boutiques and craft shops are fun to browse.

-If you'd like to visit Uppsala without the stress of finding your way around, consider the Viking History Day Trip from Stockholm including Uppsala.
+If you'd like to visit Uppsala without the stress of having to find your own way around, consider the Viking History Day Trip from Stockholm including Uppsala.
 This full-day adventure combines an illuminating visit to Viking historical sites in Täby and Granby, with a stop in Sigtuna and a guided tour of Old Uppsala.
 Top off all the fun with free time to explore New Uppsala.

 - Read More:

-5 Boat Trip Across Lake Mälaren to Historic Mariefred
+5. Boat Trip across Lake Malar to Historic Mariefred

 Address: Skogskyrkogården12233 Enskede

 Sandhamn is one of the outer islands of the Stockholm Archipelago, as it meets the open Baltic Sea, but on a summer day, it's a busy place, filled with people relaxing over coffee and fika in the many cafés, sunning on its beaches, and browsing in its little shops around the fishing port.
 There are walking trails through the forest of windswept pines, and a little museum tells about the island's history.
-You can get there by ferry from central Stockholm or on an eight-hour Canal Tour to Sandhamn from Stockholm.
-A guide tells about the islands you pass on the way through the archipelago, and leads an optional nature walk on Sandhamn.
-After two hours to explore the island or just absorb the easy atmosphere, reboard the ferry for the scenic return to Stockholm.
+You can get there by ferry from central Stockholm.